FERTILE EARTH ACUPUNCTURE & HERBAL MEDICINE · ENCINITAS, CA

 How the Fertile Earth approach addresses egg quality

-Treatment for egg quality and DOR at Fertile Earth follows the same four-stage framework used for all fertility patients — but the emphasis and pacing are calibrated to the specific pattern driving the imbalance.
+Treatment for egg quality and DOR at Fertile Earth follows the same clinical sequence used with all fertility patients — but the emphasis and pacing are calibrated to the specific pattern driving the imbalance.

 For most women with DOR or poor egg quality, the pattern that emerges is some combination of depleted resources (what Eastern medicine calls Kidney Yin or Yang deficiency), poor circulation, and elevated inflammation.
 Treatment works through these layers in sequence: